bathtub-01/KappaMutor/README.md

 ## Usage

 To generate the SystemVerilog file of the processor, simply run `sbt "runMain mutator.DataPath"`.
+The generated file will be placed under `./sv-gen/`.
 You can change the parameters of the processor by configuring `./src/main/scala/common/SystemConfig.scala`.

 To run the test with Chisel's simulation framework, run `sbt 'testOnly mutator.DataPathWave'`.
 This will run a compiled Haskell program on KappaMutor.
 A simulation log will be printed.